 (The Riet and Vaal rivers also meet here.)

-Douglas is also an historic town, with years of diamond digging and the missionaries to thank for some of its quaint little houses.
+Douglas is also a historic town, with years of diamond digging and the missionaries to thank for some of its quaint little houses.
 Interestingly, it has a series of glacial pavements that date back 290-million years and a number of rock engravings made from stone tools.
 You will need permission from the McGregor Museum in Kimberley to see these.
-Kimberley is only 100 kilometers away, making Douglas an obvious stopover en-route to view the Big Hole and other nearby tourist attractions.
+Kimberley is only 100 kilometres away, making Douglas an obvious stopover en-route to view the Big Hole and other nearby tourist attractions.

 - Bee farm (honey, hand-crafted creams, soaps, lip balms, candles & other crafts)

 - Hunting safaris